wechirok/renice-cubed-wiki/multiplayer.md

 ## Chat improvements

-The modpack includes client-side chat improvements for a cleaner multiplayer experience.
+Several client-side chat improvements are included for a cleaner multiplayer experience.

 | Mod | What it does |
 |---|---|